 This page is about bosses in Kingdom Hearts that give away grief like it's candy.
 Given the fact that there are more bosses in the series than average, it's not surprising some of them made this list.
 Nonetheless, It's rather ironic that a series that's got complaints lodged at it for being easy has a lot of fans raging about difficult bosses...but nevertheless, even some easy games have sudden difficulty spikes.
 We need no advice for defeating these monstrosities — that defeats the purpose!

 NOTE: A Bonus Boss is supposed to be overpowered, as well as optional, so they don't belong here.
+The same applies to Olympus coliseum cups and Mirage arenas.
 That One Boss only applies to storyline bosses who are abnormally difficult.

 open/close all folders

 In the first Kingdom Hearts, it's frequently a toss up between the fight against Dragon Maleficent, and the second battle against Riku in Hollow Bastion, which occur within minutes of each other.
 The first wouldn't be too difficult, since most of her attacks can only hit when you're in front of her, except that she has more health than any boss you've fought at this point (and more than most bosses in the entire game), compounded by her only weakpoint, her head, hovering out of your reach for most of the battle, meaning you have to stand in front of her, and her size means you don't have much room to dodge.
 The second is preceded by a fairly lengthy, unskippable cutscene right before fighting him which just adds to the frustration.
 (Thankfully cutscenes were made skippable in the HD remake.)
 The fight with Riku is made difficult by the fact that you fight him without Donald and Goofy's help, and it's in a small arena that doesn't give you much room to maneuver.